This is my story

 Jakobstad, Finland

-Growing the Business: 3 x Café & Gas station
+Growing the Business: 3 x Café + Petrol station

 This is where it happens!
 2 years; all up, all down, Crashed & burned.
 The Best School Ever.